rohan-bhautoo/Algorithms/README.md

     5. <h2>Time Complexity</h2>

         - Outer Loop
-            - The outer loop iterates over the array length (N - 1) times, where N is the length of the array.
+            - The outer loop iterates over the array length $(N - 1)$ times, where $N$ is the length of the array.
 This loop controls the number of passes needed to sort the array.

               ```c#
               for(int i = 0; i < N - 1; i++)
               ```

         - Inner Loop
-            - The inner loop also iterates over the array length, but it decreaess by one in each subsequent pass (N - 1 - i), where i is the index of the outer loop.
+            - The inner loop also iterates over the array length, but it decreaess by one in each subsequent pass $(N - 1 - i)$, where i is the index of the outer loop.
 This loop performs comparisons and potential swaps.

               ```c#
               for(int j = 0; j < N - 1 - i; j++)